 Regardless of your position, the truth is that anyone can find themselves in legal trouble.
 Just like anyone, doctors can get into domestic violence situations, nurses can be accused of stealing prescription medications, lawyers are no strangers to DUIs, and an accountant could be arrested for theft.
-These situations are serious for anyone, but in addition to possible jail time and the other criminal consequences, licensed professionals also need to worry about the negative impact to their careers.
+These situations are serious for anyone, but in addition to possible jail time and other criminal consequences, licensed professionals also need to worry about the negative impact on their careers.

 If you have questions about what you need to disclose to a Pennsylvania licensing board or are concerned about the impact an arrest will have on your license, call Pennsylvania professional license defense lawyer Michael Fienman at (215) 839-9529 to schedule a consultation.